 Implements BTCPay Server's Greenfield API.
 WooCommerce and other plugins connect by changing one URL.

 Started with CashuPayServer and later set up BTCPay?
-Just update the URL and API keys in your e-commerce plugin.
+Just update the URL and API keys.
 Nothing else changes.

 No terminal.
 No config files.
 Just a web browser.